alexandreJavaDeveloper/CompanyX/README.md

 This project is open source and can be used for future studies.

-## To do
+## Top tips to do

 * Today the data store is running in-memory and is not using a real rollback method.
 In such case is necessary to create a rollback without parameters using JDBC, example: "Connection conn; conn.rollback()".
 * In case of fail the rollback?
 What to do?
 Give the responsibility to the database?
 Study the best option.
 * Use currency attribute when using transfer with other countries.
 Was already created an Enum called Currency.
-* Think about treatment with Threads, specially in the money transfer accessing the database for itself and other classes (only the MoneyTransferService class access the database).
+* To think about treatment with Threads, specially in the money transfer accessing the database for itself and other classes (today only the MoneyTransferService class access the database).
+The worries here is in case of new classes that could uses a database call (like retrieving an account) and can have inconsistent with the money transfers.